-Receptionists and administrative workers are 69 per cent more likely to gain weight while working, according to a new study.
+Receptionists and administrative workers are most at risk of gaining weight while working, according to a new study.

-Scientists put on the least weight with 39 per cent likely to report a weight gain while at work.
+Meanwhile, scientists put on the least weight with 39% likely to report a weight gain while at work.

-Alongside them were factory workers and machine operators with 45 per cent at risk of putting on weight.
+Alongside them were factory workers and machine operators - 45% put on weight since starting their current job.

-Nurses, teachers, IT managers and legal professionals fell into the middle category with all of them reporting roughly a 50 per cent likelihood of obesity.
+Nurses, teachers, IT managers and legal professionals fell into the middle category with all of them reporting roughly a 50% likelihood of excess weight gain.

 Workers not exercising enough

 The research found that many people did not exercise on a regular basis and one in 10 did no exercise at all.